An Empirical Study on Challenges for LLM Application Developers: Background

 \section{Background}

-OpenAI has emerged as a leading organization in artificial intelligence research, offering a range of APIs that enable developers to integrate advanced AI capabilities into their applications.
-The OpenAI API provides access to various models that can perform a wide array of tasks, from natural language understanding and generation to more complex functions like code completion and image recognition.
+The development of large language models has revolutionized the field of computer vision, natural language processing, and even software engineering~\cite{zhao2023survey,wang2024software,fan2023large}.
+As a leading organization in LLM research, OpenAI offers a range of APIs that enable developers to integrate advanced LLM capabilities into their applications.
+The OpenAI API provides access to various LLMs that can perform a wide array of tasks, from natural language understanding and generation to more complex tasks like code generation/completion and image recognition.
 This section provides an overview of the API usage and the development of plugins within the OpenAI ecosystem.

-\textbf{API Service.} The API service of the LLM allows developers to leverage the power of state-of-the-art LLM models through a simple interface.
-Key features of the API include: (1) Ease of integration: Developers can integrate the API into their applications with minimal setup, using familiar HTTP requests.
-(2) Versatile capabilities: The API supports various tasks including text generation, translation, summarization, and more.
-(3) Scalability: The API is designed to handle a wide range of requests, from small-scale personal projects to large-scale enterprise applications.
+\textbf{API Service.} The API service of the LLM allows developers to leverage the power of state-of-the-art LLMs through a simple interface.
+Key features of the API include: (1) Developers can integrate the API into their applications with minimal setup, using familiar HTTP requests.
+(2) The API supports various tasks including text generation, translation, summarization, and more.
+(3) The API is designed to handle a wide range of requests, from small-scale personal projects to large-scale enterprise applications.
 The API offers several endpoints corresponding to different models and capabilities.
 For instance, the davinci model is known for its high performance in generating coherent and contextually relevant text, making it suitable for applications requiring sophisticated language understanding.